 What about water fluoridation?

 A filtration system for drinking water is good, but fluoride is pretty tough on filters, so they’ll need to be replaced regularly.
-To add insult to injury, we absorb fluoride through the skin by showering in fluoridated water, so an entire home filter system is best.
+To add insult to injury, we can absorb fluoride through our skin by showering in fluoridated water, so an entire home filter system is best.

 If fluoride were the only compound on the planet that helped us resist decay and remineralize our teeth, we would have to reassess whether the benefits outweigh the risks.

-However, there are many ways we can make our teeth very resistant to decay and remineralize cavities.
-We don’t have to introduce a compound that’s so widely recognized as a toxin to achieve our desired result of a cavity-free life.
+However, there are other ways we can make our teeth very resistant to decay and even remineralize some cavities.
+We don’t have to introduce a compound that’s so widely recognized as a toxin in order to achieve our desired result of a cavity-free life.